Navigating Around Crafter Studio¶

 - Sidebar: Opens a menu that allows navigation to all pages, components and documents in the system.

-- Contextual Navigation Links: An area reserved for dynamic links that will change based off of the current page view.
+- Contextual Navigation Links: An area reserved for the quick create button and dynamic links that will change based off of the current page view.
+The quick create button is a shortcut for content authors to create configured content without having to navigate through the site tree.

 - Search: Allows a user to search all site content or choose a subset of content to search from the drop-down menu (Please see the later section on Search for more details about the search field.)